ga-wdi-lessons/es6/readme.md

 let obj = {x,y}
 ```

+NOTE: this is not `let` giving us this ability. `vars` and `conts` can be used to set object properties the same way in es6

 #### You do: Concise methods and properties practice (10 / 105)

 1. https://github.com/ga-wdi-exercises/es6-exercises/blob/master/07-concise-properties-and-methods.js

 ### Template Literals (5 / 110)

-Here's how we previously used variables as placeholders to evaluate strings.
+Here's how we previously used variables as to build custom strings.

 ```js
 var name = "Inigo Montoya"